jwmueller/KDD20-tutorial/README.md

 ## Setup Instructions

 Before beginning the hands-on tutorials, please [install AutoGluon](https://autogluon.mxnet.io/install.html).

+One tutorial also requires you to install [Pytorch](https://pytorch.org/).

 A Linux machine with GPU is recommended, although you should be able to easily run the tabular data tutorials on a Mac laptop as well.
 For the week of the KDD conference, we will provide access to cloud GPUs to run the hands-on tutorials (stay tuned).